Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Novelty of LM-Generated Text

 \subsection{Impact of Model Size and Decoding}

 Having explored the novelty of LM-generated text compared to human-written text, we assess the factors that influence the generation novelty of LMs (\Cref{rq:relative-novelty}).
-We compare $n$-novelty curves varying model sizes, decoding strategies, and different amounts of training data used as a prompt.
+We compare $n$-novelty curves for varying model sizes, decoding strategies, and different prompt lengths from the training data.
+The default values of each variable (when sweeping other variables) are 12B, standard sampling, and a prompt length of 0.

 \paragraph{Larger LMs are Less Novel.} \Cref{fig:by-model-novelty} shows that, across $n$, $n$-grams are less novel for larger LMs than for smaller LMs.
 Similarly, \Cref{fig:by-model-nnsl} shows that the mean \textsc{nnsl} increases linearly with log model size.
 Both metrics suggest that larger LMs are \emph{less novel} than smaller LMs across all $n$-gram sizes.
 This may indicate that larger LMs have more capacity to memorize $n$-grams from training.